« Quatrain 42 | Main | Quatrain 44 »

 Articulation answer'd, once did live,

-How many Kisses might it take--and give!
+How many Kisses might it take—and give!

-1. This jug like me was a lover distraught 2.
-It was chained to the tresses of some beauty -- در بند, dar band-e (sar-e zolf-e negaari), suggests a fastening there's no escape from.
-I think of Yeat's 'looped in the loops of her hair' 3.
-This handle you see on its neck 4.
-Is the hand which was on the neck of a sweetheart
+Translation & Discussion of the quatrain: 1.
+This jug like me was a lover distraught/wasting away -- zaar has both meanings.
+Tirtha may have been invited by the sound to write Tsar!
+2. It was chained to the tresses of some beauty -- dar band-e sar-e zolf-e negaari is a fastening of no escape.
+As in Yeats, where the speaker succumbs to love ("Brown Penny"); I am looped in the loops of her hair ...
+3. This handle you see on its neck -- وی , vey, is the 3rd person pronoun او , u.
+4. Is the hand which was on the neck of a sweetheart.

-Aminrazavi (118) quotes Saidi's translation above, which he introduces by saying: 'Khayyam uses the imagery of a jug to exp0und upon the phenomenon of death, perhaps because the clay from which a jug is made symbolizes recycled bodies [see also quatrain 14 in this weblog].
-Yet the primary function of a jug is to contain water which itself is the symbol of life': FitzGerald's rendition superbly expresses life and death in this quatrain attributed to Khayyam.
+Aminrezavi (118) quotes Saidi's translation, which he introduces by saying: "Khayyam uses the imagery of a jug to expound upon the phenomenon of death, perhaps because the clay from which a jug is made symbolizes recycled bodies of our ancestors" (see also Quatrain 14 in this weblog).
+He continues: "Yet the primary function of a jug is to contain water which itself is the symbol of life."
+FitzGerald's rendition superbly expresses life and death as does this quatrain attributed to Khayyaam.

-This jug once lived a lover distraught
+This jug once lived as lover distraught,

-and like me tress-bound to some sweetheart.
+tress-bound like me to some sweetheart.